Potential Coal and Petroleum Exploration Release Areas

-The NSW Department of Planning and Environment is responsible for undertaking Preliminary Regional Issues Assessments (PRIAs).
+The department is responsible for undertaking Preliminary Regional Issues Assessments (PRIAs).
 This is an assessment of social, environmental and economic matters relating to areas that could be released for coal or petroleum exploration.
 It involves engaging with interested and potentially impacted stakeholders to identify issues for consideration as part of the Strategic Release Framework.
 This assessment will summarise the key issues, opportunities and constraints associated with releasing the areas for resource exploration.

 The assessment will focus on:

 - collecting relevant data to identify key social, environmental and economic considerations in the areas

 - engaging with the community to gain knowledge on local matters of interest and concern

 - examining potential risks and constraints to the release of the areas for gas exploration. e.g. significant environmental and heritage concerns, potential land use conflicts, impacts on existing infrastructure and services

 - examining the issues to inform the decision makers on whether or not to release the areas for exploration and the terms of any release.

 The Advisory Body for Strategic Release will consider the Preliminary Regional Issues Assessment in recommending to the NSW Minister for Resources whether the areas should be released (either wholly or in part) for resource exploration.

 The Preliminary Regional Issues Assessment (PRIA) does not in any way guarantee future exploration licences or planning approvals will be granted by the NSW Government to develop resources in these areas.